Ja'Juan Seider

-Ja'Juan Seider (born April 16, 1977) is an American football coach and former quarterback who is the associate head coach and running backs coach of the Notre Dame Fighting Irish.
+Ja'Juan Seider (born April 16, 1977) is an American football coach and former quarterback who is the associate head coach and running back coach of the Notre Dame Fighting Irish.
 He has previously coached for the Marshall Thundering Herd, West Virginia Mountaineers, Florida Gators, and Penn State Nittany Lions.
 He played college football for the West Virginia Mountaineers and Florida A&M Rattlers and was selected in the sixth round of the 2000 NFL draft by the San Diego Chargers.

 Early life

 A native of Belle Glade, Florida, Seider was an All-District quarterback at Glades Central High School.
 After his senior season, Seider would accept a scholarship to play college football at West Virginia University.

 College playing career

 After spending four years as a backup quarterback at West Virginia University, Seider transferred to Florida A&M for his senior season to play for head coach Billy Joe.

 Coaching career

 Early coaching career

 Seider's first coaching job would be at his high school alma mater, Glades Central High School coaching running backs in 2001 and 2002.
 He would spend the next two seasons as offensive coordinator at Palm Beach Lakes High.
 The following two seasons he would spend at Lake Worth Community High School coaching quarterbacks.
 Seider would join Bill Stewart’s Mountaineer staff as a graduate assistant in 2008 and 2009.